WDD 231: Web Frontend Development I

 2. As always, preserve the header, navigation, and footer content.

-3. Do not add new CSS files to support this page.
-Use your existing CSS and then add or modify rules and declarations as needed.
+3. Use your existing CSS and then add or modify rules and declarations as needed.
+Some of you will choose to add a medium.css file with a media query.

 There are many options for the placement of visitor information on the page.
 Consider the purpose and user experience in your selection.
 Some options include an overlay or message area that can be closed, inline into the content area, or the footer.